-Following the broad summary table are individual project detail sheets.
-These individual project sheets describe the capital improvement projects and their estimated costs, outline a schedule for project completion, and designate funding sources for these projects based on a review of revenue conditions for the six year planning period.
+Following the Six-Year CIP financial tables are individual Six-Year 2022-2027 project detail sheets.
+These individual project sheets describe the capital improvement projects and their estimated costs, outline a schedule for project completion, and designate funding sources for these projects based on a review of revenue conditions for the six-year planning period.

-While the project sheets provide information as the location of a specific project, Figure 1 is a map of all of the projects.
+While the individual project sheets provide information such as the location of a specific project, Figure 1 is a Citywide map showing the location of all of the projects together.
+Among other items, Figure 1 illustrates the geographic distribution of Six-Year 2022-2027 CIP projects throughout the City.

-When taken as a whole, the Six-Year CIP not only complies with the requirements of the Growth Management Act but establishes sound capital financing programming for the City.
+When taken as a whole, the Six-Year 2022-2027 CIP not only complies with the requirements of the Growth Management Act but establishes sound capital facilities financing for the City.

+FIGURE 1

-FIGURE 1 MAP OF CAPITAL IMPROVEMENT PROJECTS
+MAP OF CAPITAL IMPROVEMENT PROJECTS